pyomeca/bioptim/README.md

 - OBJECTIVES: The objective functions
 - CONSTRAINTS: The constraints
 - ALL: All the previously described cost type

-### Class: SolverOptionsIpopt

-The SolverOptionsIpopt provides a class that prepares the options of the solver IPOPT, so it can be added to the 'solver_options' when solving an ocp.
-When running an `ocp.solve()`, the argument `solver_options` expect the class.

-### Class: SolverOptionsAcados

-The SolverOptionsAcados provides a class that prepares the options of the solver ACADOS, so it can be added to the 'solver_options' when solving an ocp.
-When running an `ocp.solve()`, the argument `solver_options` expect the class.

 # Examples
 In this section, you will find the description of all the examples implemented with bioptim.
 They are ordered in